swcarpentry/shell-novice/02-create.md

 > ## Good names for files and directories {.callout}
 >
-> Names of files and directories can make your life very painful
+> Complicated names of files and directories can make your life very painful
 > when working on the command line.
 Here we provide a few useful
 > tips for the names of your files from now on.
 >